VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 _"Following the light of the sun, we left the Old World,"_ Christopher Columbus.

-# A description of the Orders and Registrations Bounded Context
+# A description of the bounded context

-The **Orders and Registrations** bounded context is partially responsible for the booking process for Attendees planning to come to a conference.
-In the **Orders and Registrations** bounded context, a person (the Registrant) purchases seats at a particular conference.
-The Registrant also assigns names of Attendees to the purchased seats (this is described in the chapter [Preparing for the V1 Release][j_chapter5]).
+The orders and registrations bounded context is partially responsible for the booking process for attendees planning to come to a conference.
+In the orders and registrations bounded context, a person (the registrant) purchases seats at a particular conference.
+The registrant also assigns names of attendees to the purchased seats (this is described in chapter 5, [Preparing for the V1 Release][j_chapter5]).

-This was the first stop on our CQRS journey, so the team decided to implement a core, but self-contained part of the system.
-The registrations process must be as painless as possible for Attendees.
-The process must enable the Business Customer to ensure that the maximum possible number of seats can be booked, and give the Business Customer the flexibility to define a set of custom prices for the different seat types at a conference.
+This was the first stop on our CQRS journey, so the team decided to implement a core, but self-contained part of the system &mdash; orders and registrations.
+The registration process must be as painless as possible for attendees.
+The process must enable the business customer to ensure that the maximum possible number of seats can be booked, and give them the flexibility set the prices for the different seat types at a conference.

 Because this was the first bounded context addressed by the team, we also implemented some infrastructure elements of the system to support